Teva to buy U.S. drug developer Auspex Pharma for $3.5 billion

-TEL AVIV (Reuters) - Israel’s Teva Pharmaceutical Industries said it would buy U.S. neurology drug company Auspex Pharmaceuticals Inc for an equity value of $3.5 billion to boost its portfolio of treatments for the central nervous system.
+TEL AVIV (Reuters) - Israel’s Teva Pharmaceutical Industries said it would buy U.S. biopharmaceutical firm Auspex Pharmaceuticals Inc for an equity value of $3.5 billion to boost its portfolio of treatments for the central nervous system.

 Teva, the world’s largest maker of generic drugs, will offer $101 per share in cash, representing a premium of 42.4 percent to Auspex’s Friday closing price, the companies said on Monday.

-In February Teva - Israel’s biggest company by market value and revenue - said it was ready to return to making acquisitions after a year focused on cutting costs under its new chief executive, Erez Vigodman.
+In February Teva said it was ready to return to making acquisitions after a year focused on cutting costs under its new chief executive, Erez Vigodman.

 This is the first major deal for Vigodman, a turnaround specialist brought in last year to reduce costs and improve profit that had been squeezed by rising competition.